Transparency & Methodology

 72–81

-Strong content, minor concerns
+Strong policy content, minor fundraising pressure

 B